weaverryan/ioMenuPlugin/docs/01-Basic-Menus.markdown

 and code.

 This plugin solves the issue by giving you a small, yet powerful and flexible framework for handling your menus.
+While most of the examples shown here are simple, the menus can grow arbitrarily large and deep.

 Creating a menu
 ---------------